daveho/dslib/README.md

   the node is the value)
-* minimal stack use (operations will, in general, not require more than a few dozen pointers worth of stack context, so they should be ok for threads with small runtime stacks)
+* minimal stack use (operations will, in general, not require more than a few dozen pointers worth of stack context, so they should be ok to call from threads with small runtime stacks)
 * small code size (all data structure operations are separately compiled, not expanded from a template)
 * reasonable ergnomics (templates provide a thin layer over